HTTPArchive/almanac.httparchive.org/src/content/en/2024/http.md

 However, now that we have more resources sharing a single underlying connection, that means that we somehow need to decide what gets downloaded first as we typically don't have enough bandwidth to just download everything in one big parallel flow.
 This "resource scheduling" is governed by a "prioritization mechanism" in HTTP/2 and HTTP/3.
 How this really works under the hood is a bit too complex to really dig into here however, so we will focus on the basics you need to understand the Fetch Priority API (more details can be found in <a hreflang="en" href="https://calendar.perfplanet.com/2022/http-3-prioritization-demystified/">blogposts</a>, [talks](https://www.youtube.com/watch?v=MV034VqHv5Q), <a hreflang="en" href="https://jherbots.info/public_media/research/anrw2024_h3-eps-in-the-wild_authorversion.pdf">academic papers</a> and of course, [web.dev](https://web.dev/articles/fetch-priority#effects)).

 In general, the browser will assign each request a _priority_: an indication of how important it is to the page load.
-For example, the HTML document and render-blocking CSS in the `<head>` might get "highest" priority, while less critical resources (such as images in the `<body>` or JS tagged as `async` or `defer`) might get "low".
+For example, the HTML document and render-blocking CSS in the `<head>` might get `highest` priority, while less critical resources (such as images in the `<body>` or JS tagged as `async` or `defer`) might get `low`.
 When the server then receives multiple requests from the browser in parallel, it knows in which order to reply: from highest to lowest priority, and following the request order for resources with the same priority value.

 {{ figure_markup(
   image="fetch-priority-example.png",
-  caption="Fetch Priority API example to improve image loading behaviour in a carousel component.", description="Screenshot showing a Fetch Priority API example using the value 'high' to increase priority of the first image in an image carousel, while using 'low' to decrease the priority of the other images that are hidden at the start.", width=1234, height=512
+  caption="Fetch Priority API example to improve image loading behaviour in a carousel component.", description="Screenshot showing a Fetch Priority API example using the value `high` to increase priority of the first image in an image carousel, while using `low` to decrease the priority of the other images that are hidden at the start.", width=1234, height=512
   )